S-T-3-V-3/CPPEngine/Documentation/Setup/vscode/Mac.md

 ### Settings

-You can add any specific settings or configurations for your CPPEngine project here.
+You can add any specific settings or configurations for your HecateEngine project here.

 ```json
 {